K-Singh/ergo-subpooling/README.md

 ```[50, 25, 75]```

-A day later Bob sends his withdraw request, which has this information from the mining pool:
+A day later, Bob sends his withdraw request which has this information from the mining pool:

 ```[100, 50, 150]```